ZU TV HD

 Jazz fans in television land have come to the right place for their dose of first-rate world jazz: TorTube!
 Jazz club De Tor in Enschede is one of Europe’s most authentic jazz venues, with an absolutely unique ambiance.
 Some of the best musicians from Holland and the rest of the world find their way to De Tor to perform for an appreciative audience of jazz fans.
 This episode of TorTube entitled Vägen, features iconic Swedish jazz pianist Martin Tingvall and his trio.
 Tingvall has a knack for wri

 Annual trade fair, exhibition, and festival jazzahead! is one of the international jazz community's most important events.
 Hosted in Bremen, Germany, jazzahead! brings together musicians, bookers, agents, organizers, jazz experts, and music enthusiasts at the world’s largest jazz event.
 In 2022, jazzahead! paid special attention to Canada’s jazz scene and invited forty jazz acts from all over the world to perform over the course of three days.
-Among the performing artists are Montreal alto saxop
+One of the bands appearing at jazzahead!
+2022 is the

 Vineri